///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 Talk to the plant personnel, if adjusting the parameters of the PID controller will not have an adverse reaction then you can begin your adjustments.
 If the effects will be detrimental, you must take a more measured approach.

-Obviously, depending on whether this is a new installation or an existing plant, your approach will be different.
-In existing installations, you are just looking to tweak values and create a more stable process.
+Obviously, depending on whether this is a new installation or an existing plant, your approach will differ.
+In existing installations, you are performing PI adjustments to tweak values and create a more stable process.

 PID Tuning Methods